-In order to further validate the models, we have conducted extensive experiments on a LAN and a MAN.
-All benchmarks were written using the ProActive library [24] which provided us with all the necessary mobile primitives.
+In order to further validate the models, we have conducted extensive experiments over a LAN and a MAN.
+All benchmarks were written using the ProActive library [16] which provided us with all the necessary mobile primitives.
 The network was composed of various Pentium II and Pentium III machines running Linux (2.2.18) and Sun SPARC running SunOS interconnected with a 100Mb/s switched LAN or a 7Mb/s MAN (four machines were used overall).
-We used Java 1.2.2 Green threads [11] in all experiments.
+We used Java 1.2.2 Green threads in all experiments.

-For each approach (forwarders and centralized server), the testbed was composed of a single mobile object and a single source.
-Idle times for the source are exponentially distributed with rate $\lambda$ (i.e. $\lambda$ is the communication rate when the source is idling) and inter-migration times of the agent are exponentially distributed with rate $\nu$ .
+For each approach, the testbed was composed of a single mobile object and a single source.
+Idle times for the source (resp. the agent) are exponentially distributed with rate $\lambda$ (resp. rate $\nu$ ).
 Parameters $\lambda$ and $\nu$ can be modified from one session to another session.
 All the other model parameters $(\delta, \gamma, \gamma_1, \gamma_2, \mu)$ are system-dependent and cannot be changed.
 Hence, among all the assumptions that we made to construct the models, only 2 assumptions are not violated (the ones concerning the input sequences $\{w_i, i \geq 1\}$ and $\{u_k, k \geq 1\}$ (see Section 2)).
 Indeed, migration durations, communications latencies and service times were found to have Weibull distributions both on a LAN and a MAN.
 Further, assumptions on the independence of these processes are not likely to be valid under real conditions.
-Migration durations and communication latencies are particularly correlated in
+Migration durations and travel times are particularly correlated in real life.